Mahnaz-ALN/Mahnaz-ALN/README.md

 ### Hi there 👋

+- PhD in Applied Mathematics.
+-  Currently working as a methodologist at the Health Data Science Branch at the Ontario Ministry of Health.
+-  Interested in providing solution to real world challenges.
 <!--
 **Mahnaz-ALN/Mahnaz-ALN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭I am currently working as a methodologist at the Health Data Science Branch at the Ontario Ministry of Health.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...